freedomofpress/securedrop-workstation/README.md

 The staging environment is intended to provide an experience closer to a production environment.
 For example, it will alter power management settings on your laptop to prevent suspending it to disk, and make other changes that may not be desired during day-to-day development in Qubes.

-**IMPORTANT: THE STAGING ENVIRONMENT SHOULD NEVER BE USED FOR PRODUCTION PURPOSES.
-IT SHOULD ALSO NOT BE USED ON DEVELOPER MACHINES, BUT ONLY ON TEST MACHINES THAT HOLD NO SENSITIVE DATA.**

 #### Update `dom0`, `fedora-31`, `whonix-gw-15` and `whonix-ws-15` templates

 Updates to these VMs will be provided by the installer and updater, but to ensure they are up to date prior to install, it will be easier to debug, should something go wrong.